Abdullah Avcı: Galatasaray U–21

-Turkey U-17
+Turkey U–17

-In October 2004, he was appointed as the head coach of the Turkey under-17 national football team, beginning his tenure with the 2005 European Under-17 Football Championship qualification.
-Their first international match took place on October 10, 2004, against Armenia, which they won 2-1.
+On 11 October 2004, he was appointed as the head coach of the Turkey national under-17 football team, beginning his tenure with the 2005 European Under-17 Football Championship qualification.
+On 15 October 2004 their first international match took place against Armenia, which they won 2–1.

 Under his leadership, the team advanced to the elite round of the tournament by finishing in first place in their qualifying group.
 In the elite round, they won all three matches, but suffered their first defeat against Italy in the tournament.
 However, they bounced back by defeating England and Belarus to secure the group runner-up spot.
 In the knockout stage, they defeated Croatia in the semi-finals and Netherlands in the final to become the European Champion for the second time in their history.
 Tevfik Köse was the top scorer of the tournament, while Nuri Şahin was named the best player.
-Caner Erkin and Onur Recep Kıvrak were among the team members who would later play for the Turkish national team.
+Caner Erkin and Onur Recep Kıvrak were among the team members who would later play for the Turkey national football team.

-Their success in the championship qualified them to participate in the 2005 FIFA U-17 World Cup.
+Their success in the championship qualified them to participate in the 2005 FIFA U-17 World Championship.
 In their first-ever appearance in the tournament, they won all three group matches and reached the quarter-finals, where they eliminated China.
 However, they were eliminated in the semi-finals after conceding a goal in the 90th minute.
-In the match for third place, they lost 2-1 to the Netherlands, finishing in fourth place overall.
+In the match for third place, they lost 2–1 to the Netherlands, finishing in fourth place overall.
 Throughout his one-year tenure, he coached the team in 27 matches, winning 18, drawing 5, and losing only 4 times.